JainSahit/NLP576-SIA-DatasetCreation/HOTPOTQA_Gouthami/Readme.md

 "_id": "5a7a06935542990198eaf050",
 "type": "comparison"}

-From this, I have extracted question, answer, set of candidate passages from the context, again from the context, i have extracted sentences and computed STS scores between <Q+A> and the every <sentence> of each candidate passage , finally   calculated the  average sia score for each  candidate passage in the context.
+From this, I have extracted question, answer, set of candidate passages from the context, again from the context, i have extracted sentences and computed STS scores between <Q+A> and the every <sentence> of each candidate passage , finally   calculated the   sia score for each  candidate passage in the context  by taking the  max of all sia scores of the sentences.

 Instructions to run the  code: